You are hereHistory

 This was the start of the "Liberation" project for BCCD.
 Ideally we wanted a single head node with a hard drive, and have the rest of the nodes use the network to run off that drive.
 The process we settled on involved booting the node with the hard drive into live CD mode, and then running a shell script to copy the contents of the live CD to the hard drive, and then configure that system to boot the rest of the cluster nodes over the network.

 In November 2010 the LittleFe project was the recipient of a grant from Intel to build 25 clusters to be given to faculty across the United States who are involved in computational science education.
-These faculty will use their LittleFe clusters to improve or develop curricula for their students, and ultimately for such globally-available resources as HPC University (HPCU) and the Computational Science Education Reference Desk (CSERD).
+This was the beginning of the LittleFe "Buildout" program that continues to the present day and has deployed over 60 LittleFe/BCCD units with support from National Science Foundation and XSEDE.
+Faculty participants use their LittleFe/BCCD units to improve and/or develop curricula for their students, and ultimately make these curricula globally-available through resources such as HPC University (HPCU) and the Computational Science Education Reference Desk (CSERD).